AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

         B : Boolean := Read_Int (Stream, My_Int);
         pragma Unreferenced (B);

-    - Either give the variable a name that contains any of the strings ``discard`` ``dummy`` ``ignore`` ``junk`` ``unused`` (case insensitive)
+    - Or give the variable a name that contains any of the strings ``discard`` ``dummy`` ``ignore`` ``junk`` ``unused`` (case insensitive)

 Parameters modes